 Our daughter and her new friend were having a great time going from elephant-to-elephant rubbing mud on them, while our son was simply thrilled to be able to stand in a huge puddle of mud and get as dirty as he wanted.

-We finished the day with one last feeding.
+We finished our day at the Elephant Nature Park with one last feeding.
 This time our son got brave enough to try feeding the elephants himself.
 At first he didn’t like the elephants wrapping their trunks around his hand, but he soon got the hang of it and loved it in no time.

 A lot of the adults in the group were socializing by this time, so it left the huge baskets of bananas and sugar cane mostly to the kids.
 The kids were just as crazy-excited about the last feeding as they were the first.